 - Cjk (Chinese, Japanese, and Korean)

-See also: Language-specific queries
+See also Language-specific queries.

 Many European languages contain compound words, such as the English term "steel thermos."
 In Swedish, that phrase is "ståltermos," one word.
-Compound words adversely affect relevancy for normal free-text search engines, especially for e-commerce, and can result in lower conversion rates.
+Compound words adversely affect relevancy for normal free-text search engines, especially for ecommerce, and can result in lower conversion rates.

 Episerver Search & Navigation uniquely includes a feature called compound splitting, which analyzes each word and discovers compound words.
-To continue the previous example, a visitor can search for "termos" and get a relevant match for "ståltermos".
+To continue the previous example, a visitor can search for the Swedish word "termos" and get a relevant match for "ståltermos".
 Most search solutions (including Elasticsearch) do not include such functionality.
 And, solutions that do usually employ a less sophisticated approach that does not give the same high relevancy and associated conversion rates.